JingyiGu/homepage.github.io/_pages/about.md

 Recent News
 ======
+* 09/2024: I am glad to join the **NEC Labs America** as a Research Intern at Princeton, NJ.
 * 06/2024: I am glad to be the Web Chair of 5th ACM Conference on AI in Finance ([**ICAIF 2024**](https://ai-finance.org)).
 * 05/2024: Our paper "HierGAN: GAN-Based Hierarchical Model for Combined RGB and Depth Inpainting" is accepted by IEEE / CVF Computer Vision and Pattern Recognition Conference Workshop on Computer Vision in the Wild 2024 ([**CVPR'24 CVinW Workshop**](https://computer-vision-in-the-wild.github.io/cvpr-2024/)).
 * 03/2024: I am glad to join **Regeneron Genetics Center** as an PhD Intern at Clinical Informatics this summer at Tarrytown, NY.